hanabi/hanabi.github.io/docs/level_12.md

   - If this was a *Fix Clue*, Cathy might be inclined to play the card that was closest to her slot 1 (which would be the 3 on slot 2).
   - However, Cathy knows that *Load Clues* are to be interpreted as normal *Play Clues* instead of *Fix Clues*, so she interprets this as a normal *Chop-Focus Play Clue* and plays blue 3 from slot 5.

+### The Layered Priority Finesse

+- Similar to a normal *Layered Finesse*, it is also possible to initiate a *Layered Priority Finesse* as long as the blind-playing player is not the very next person.

 ### The Priority Finesse (Special Case)

 - To review, if a player has two playable cards, and both of them are fully-known, then they always have the ability to trigger a *Priority Finesse*.